Skip to main content

 Tracked changes added directly to a Word file offline, as well as replies to these, will be automatically detected upon upload and added as redlines to your Juro contract.

-The name of the user that made the changes will be attached to their redline, as will the time and date that the comment was originally added to the Word file.
-Juro will also detect new redlines, and updates made to existing comments offline, and give you the option of which ones you'd like to import back into Juro.
+The name of the user who made the changes will be attached to their redline, as will the time and date that the comment was originally added to the Word file.
+Juro will also detect new redlines and updates made to existing comments offline, and give you the option of which ones you'd like to import back into Juro.

 Disabling commenting and redlining for external parties 🚫